wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.7.0 - Released on 4 August 2025 =
+= 3.8.0 - Released on 29 August 2025 =
-* New: Compatibility with gift cards.
-* New: Compatibility with subscription.
-* New: Compatibility with Wallet.
+* New: Optimize all Cost of different calendar with WooCommerce date format.
-* New: Latest compatibility With WP[6.8.2] and WC[10.0.4].
+* New: Latest compatibility With WP[6.8.2] and WC[10.1.1].
-* New: sale banner image added.
-* New: Elementor / Gutenberg Blocks compatibility.